-Summer is almost over and back to school preparations are in full swing.
-Going back to school after a great summer is always tough, that’s why we’ve come up with a guide to help you adjust to going back to school life as easy as possible.
+Summer is almost over and back-to-school preparations are in full swing.
+Going back to school after a great summer is always tough, that’s why we’ve come up with a guide to help you adjust to going back to school life as easily as possible.

 The Morning Routine

 Summer holidays mean big changes to the usual morning routine – and for many children, there’s no fixed wake-up time and even their night-time curfew is relaxed.